kamilmazurek/spring-beans-explained/README.md

 * **Annotations:** Using `@Component`, `@Service`, `@Repository`, and other Spring stereotypes.
 * **Practical Example:** A simple layered architecture example demonstrating Spring Beans in action.

-I hope this will help you understand and apply Spring Beans effectively 🙂
+I hope this helps you understand and use Spring Beans effectively 🙂

 ## Table of Contents